 The Award consists of three levels: Bronze, Silver, and Gold, and four activity sections - with a fifth if you're doing Gold.
 To begin, you need to plan your Award by choosing an activity and a personally challenging goal for each of the sections.
-Remember, your Award should be balanced so choose activities from a range of areas and all Award activities must be voluntary.

 You can continue with activities you're already taking part in and start counting these towards achieving your Award, or your Award could be an opportunity to try something different and develop new passions.

-Physical Recreation

-Challenge yourself to improve your health, fitness and performance.
-See page 10.

-Skills

-Challenge yourself to improve your skills and widen your interests.
-See page 10.

-Voluntary Service

-Challenge yourself to make a positive difference in your community.
-See page 11.

-Adventurous Journey

-Challenge yourself in planning, preparing and undertaking a journey with a team of peers.
-See pages 12-14.

-Gold Project

-Challenge yourself to work with new people towards a common goal in an unfamiliar setting.
-See page 15.
-This is an additional requirement at the Gold level only.
+Physical Recreation Challenge yourself to improve your health, fitness and performance.
+R Skills Challenge yourself to improve your skills and widen your interests.
+Voluntary Service Challenge yourself to make a positive difference in your community.
+The state of the s Adventurous Journey Challenge yourself in planning, preparing and undertaking a journey with a team of peers. ₩ s Gold Project Challenge yourself to work with new people towards a common goal in an unfamiliar setting.
+This is an additional requirement at the Gold level only. Ť=Ť

-AWARD CANADA PARTICIPANT GUIDE

-PAGE 3/17